AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       // dm is DistributionMapping
       int ncomp = 4;
       int ngrow = 1;
-      mf.define(ba, mf, ncomp, ngrow);
+      mf.define(ba, dm, ncomp, ngrow);

 Given an existing MultiFab, one can also make an alias MultiFab as follows.

 ::